mskcc/lohhla/README.md

 ### What is the output of LOHHLA? ###

 LOHHLA produces multiple different files (see correct-example-out for an example).
-To determine HLA LOH in a given sample, the most relevant output is the file which ends '.HLAlossPrediction_CI.xls'.
+To determine HLA LOH in a given sample, the most relevant output is the file which ends '.HLAlossPrediction CI.xls'.
 The most relavant columns are:

+	HLA_A_type1  						 - the identity of allele 1
+	HLA_A_type2  						 - the identity of allele 2
-_PVal_ _ _unique_  					 - this is a p-value relating to allelic imbalance
-_LossAllele_      					 - this corresponds to the HLA allele that is subject to loss _KeptAllele_      					 - this corresponds to the HLA allele that is not subject to loss _HLA_type1copyNum_withBAFBin_        - the estimated raw copy number of HLA (allele 1) _HLA_type2copyNum_withBAFBin_        - the estimated raw copy number of HLA (allele 2) _HLA_A_type1_						 - the identity of allele 1 _HLA_A_type2_						 - the identity of allele 2
+	Pval_unique  					     - this is a p-value relating to allelic imbalance LossAllele      					 - this corresponds to the HLA allele that is subject to loss KeptAllele      					 - this corresponds to the HLA allele that is not subject to loss HLA_type1copyNum_withBAFBin          - the estimated raw copy number of HLA (allele 1) HLA_type2copyNum_withBAFBin          - the estimated raw copy number of HLA (allele 2)

 ### How can I test if LOHHLA is working? ###